-Full TitleBAML-16-001-S5: A Phase 2 Study of Entospletinib and Decitabine Targeting Mutant TP53 and or Complex Karyotype in Patients with Untreated Acute Myeloid Leukemia > Age 60 years
+Full TitleBAML-16-001-S5: A Phase 2 Study of Entospletinib and Decitabine Targeting Mutant TP53 and or Complex Karyotype in Patients with Untreated Acute Myeloid Leukemia > Age 60 years (WIRB)

 Acute myeloid leukemia (AML) with multiple genetic abnormalities is challenging to treat successfully.
 The standard treatment also has side effects that may be difficult for older patients to tolerate.
 In this study, researchers are evaluating the safety and effectiveness of the investigational drug entospletinib in patients age 60 and older with newly diagnosed AML that has multiple genetic alterations.